sociomantic-tsunami/git-hub/man.rst

    --closed
      Show closed pull requests instead.

- `show`
+ `show` PULL [PULL ...]
    Alias for `issue show`.

- `new`
+ `new` [HEAD]
    Create a new pull request.
-If an argument is specified, it will be used as the branch (or git ref) where your changes are implemented (the head).
+If **HEAD** is specified, it will be used as the branch (or git ref) where your changes are implemented.
 Otherwise the current branch is used.
 If the branch used as head is not pushed to your fork remote, a push will be automatically done before creating the pull request.

    The repository to issue the pull request from is taken from the `hub.forkrepo` configuration, which defaults to